Jessicavazm/JessicaVaz_T2A1-A/README.md

 # Q10

 Data integrity is very crucial in relational database models to ensure data stored in database is accurate and consistent.
 Databases are only effective when they store accurate information that can be used to provide valuable insights.
 It's extremely important tables are connected correctly in order to retrieve and display correct information and perform database operations.
-Applying constraints is a way to ensure integrity in Relation databases.
+Applying constraints is a way to ensure integrity in Relation databases, constraints work like rules, any violation to rules will prevent database operations.

+Constraint examples would include defining PK and FK.
+Declaring constraint in table's attributes such as: NULL, UNIQUE, DEFAULT and CASCADE.

 ### Type of constraints